adomi-io/odoo/README.md

 # If you have a default config, you can copy this file into the container
 # COPY odoo.conf /volumes/config/odoo.conf

-# Copy your code into the addons folder
+# Copy your code (assumed to be in ./addons) into the addons folder inside the container
-COPY . /volumes/addons
+COPY ./addons /volumes/addons

 # Copy the Enterprise addons into the container located at /volumes/enterprise
 COPY ./odoo-enterprise/addons /volumes/odoo-enterprise